1Password/scim-examples/docker/README.md

 ## Update 1Password SCIM Bridge

+👍 Check for 1Password SCIM Bridge updates on the [SCIM bridge release page](https://app-updates.agilebits.com/product_history/SCIM).

-To upgrade the SCIM bridge, `git pull` the latest versions from this repository.
+To upgrade your SCIM bridge, `git pull` the latest versions from this repository.
 Then re-apply the `.yml` file.
+For example:

 ### Docker Swarm